atata-framework/atata.io/_includes/getting-started/installation/install-via-atata-templates.md

 #### Change .NET Version

-By default, "Atata NUnit Basic Test Project (.NET Core)" and "Atata NUnit Advanced Test Project (.NET Core)" project templates create a project with .NET Core 2.1 version.
+By default, "Atata NUnit Basic Test Project (.NET Core)" and "Atata NUnit Advanced Test Project (.NET Core)" project templates create a project with .NET Core 3.1 version.

-To change the version to .NET Core 3.1 or .NET 5:
+To change the version to .NET 5 or another version:

 1. Open project `.csproj` file.
-1. Change the value of `<TargetFramework>` tag from `netcoreapp2.1` to either `netcoreapp3.1` or `net5.0`.
+1. Change the value of `<TargetFramework>` tag from `netcoreapp3.1` to `net5.0` or another one.
    ```xml
    <Project Sdk="Microsoft.NET.Sdk">